rbnmk/rbnmk.github.io/_posts/2022-01-06-landing-zone-tags.md

 In order to add tags to resource groups we will create an object in Bicep, and make sure to apply this to every resource group we are deploying.
 I usually start with simple tags and update them throughout the lifetime of the environment.
 In this example we start with a simple set.

 * Environment: This tag will tell us, by looking at the resource which environment it belongs to.
-* Solution: This tag willl tell us to which solution this resource belongs.
+* Solution: This tag will tell us to which solution this resource belongs.
 * Customer: This tag will tell us for which customer this resource is used.
 This can come in handy when looking at a lot of resources via i.e. Azure Lighthouse (from an MSP or Large Enterprise perspective)

 ## Adding the tags and applying them to the resources and resource groups